 Legal rights for grandparents do exist, although they are limited.
 If you are a grandparent whose requests to see their grandchildren are being obstructed or denied as a result of divorce, then we can help you obtain a contact order or residence order.
 Such orders are often viewed favourably by the family courts, as they recognise the invaluable role that grandparents can play in the upbringing of a child.

 If there is a specific issue you would like advice on, such as adoption or legal guardianship of a child, we can guide you on the legal implications based upon your individual circumstances.

-To find out what your rights are as a step-parent or a grandparent and for advice on the likely outcome of your particular case, you can arrange an initial discussion with one of Betteridges’ highly experienced family lawyers.
+To find out what your rights are as a step-parent or a grandparent and for advice on the likely outcome of your particular case, you can arrange an initial enquiry with one of Betteridges’ highly experienced family lawyers.
 Please call us on 0333 12 12345 (International callers +44 1992 505 406), complete our Online Enquiry Form or email firstname.lastname@example.org and we will soon be in touch.